 National scoping workshop - November 23, 2021 Towards the Enhanced Transparency Framework for REDD+ MRV in Peru

 As part of the Enhanced Transparency Framework (ETF) of the Paris Agreement, countries are expected to present their GHG inventories once every two years and to report information to track progress in implementation and achievement of their NDCs as part of the Enhanced Transparency Framework (ETF).
 The ETF aims to improve transparency of climate action for all countries.
 Monitoring and assessing the impacts of REDD+ will therefore be essential for fulfilling the requirements of the ETF and the Paris Agreement.

-The workshop will discuss how to improve the transparency and completeness of information needed to monitor and assess REDD+ actions, and launch the Transparent Monitoring project in Peru.
-More information and the registration you can find here.
+The workshop discussed how to improve the transparency and completeness of information needed to monitor and assess REDD+ actions, and launched the Transparent Monitoring project in Peru.
+More information you can find here.

 Project launch event - November 5, 2021 at the Global Landscapes Forum Launchpad

 Together with representatives of the project team and the project donor BMU we will officially launch our project and reach out to relevant stakeholders.
 In a series of short interventions followed by a panel discussion we aim to strengthen our understanding about the contribution of a transparent monitoring approach to climate change mitigation in the land use sector and discuss synergies and interactions with other processes and projects in the field of transparency.